 Students may request, in writing, a copy of their transcript from the Office of the Registrar.
-There is a one-time fee for transcripts.
 A transcript will not be released until all financial and/or administrative obligations to the College have been satisfied.

 Graduation Rates

 In accordance with the Student Right-to-Know and Campus Security Act, Lyon College annually publishes a report on graduation rates at the College.
 The report is available from the Office of the Registrar.